maxg203/docs/_todo-list/01-intro.md

 mkdir requirements
 pip freeze > requirements/base.txt
 ```
 Now we need to make sure our ``DJANGO_SETTINGS_MODULE`` environment variable is set correctly as below.
-I like to stick this in the virtual environment ``postactivate`` script so that it will always be set correctly assuming the virtual environment is activated.
+I like to stick this in the virtual environment's ``postactivate`` script so that it will always be set correctly assuming the virtual environment is activated.
 ``` shell
 export DJANGO_SETTINGS_MODULE=todo.settings
 ```